WilsonPercival/WilsonPercival/JSON-object bug/json_object_bug_eng.md

 ## Steps to reproduce

-1. Откройте и запустите исходник с макета "Layout 1".
+1. Open and run the project from "Layout 1".
-2. Нажмите кнопку "2", чтобы перейти на макет "Layout 2".
+2. Press "2" to go to "Layout 2".

 ## Observed result

-На макете "Layout 1" приватная переменная у объекта JSON равна 0. На макете "Layout 2" приватная переменная у объекта JSON равна тому, что я установил ей в значение по умолчанию.
+On "Layout 1" a private JSON variable equals 0.
+On "Layout 2" a private JSON variable equals the value I set as default.

 ## Expected result

-Приватная переменная равна тому, что я указал в значении по умолчанию.
+A private variable equals the value I set as default.

 ## More details